dcooney/react-npm-starter/README.md

 1. Select a different name for the component.
 2. Publish as a [Scoped Package](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).

-### Example
+### Example Package

-In the `src/lib` directory of the project is an `Example` component.
-This is the component we intend to distribute as a package on npm, which happens to be a simple HTML button component.
+In the `src/lib` directory of the project is the `Example` component that is included with this starter.

+The `Example.tsx` file is a simple HTML button component that is intended to be distributed as a package on npm.

 Go ahead and rename this component or create an entirely new component.
-Either way, this will be the main component used for distribution so add component logic and functions to this entry point.
+Either way, this will be the main component used for distribution so add component logic and functionality to this entry point.

 #### Testing